Tuesday, October 18, 2022

 Color (5%): Dark golden amber, thin edges, rich, well-aged.
 5/5

-Nose (10%): high alcohol evaporation for sure, I'm diving in deep to warm myself up lately, it seems. honestly pretty bland flavor notes at a first impression. lightly roasted apple pie notes. honey, cinnamon, nutmeg, pie crust, light brown sugar, butterscotch but not so sweet, fairly middle of the road.
+Nose (10%): high alcohol evaporation for sure.
+I'm diving in deep to warm myself up.
+HHonestly bland flavor notes at a first impression.
+Lightly roasted apple pie notes.
+Honey, cinnamon, nutmeg, pie crust, light brown sugar, butterscotch, but not so sweet, fairly middle of the road.
 Nothing intense other than the initial booze buzz, vin du table.
 6/10

-Palate (20%): That's actually pretty good for the heat. mild numbing heat, a big hit in the back of the throat, hard to do a session with but not bad as a slow sipper kissing the tongue. not for glugging. certainly suitable for mixing. potent spike but rather monotone.
+Palate (20%): That's pretty good for the heat.
+Mild numbing heat, a big hit in the back of the throat, hard to do a session with but not bad as a slow sipper kissing the tongue.
+Not for glugging.
+Certainly suitable for mixing.
+It is a potent spike but rather monotone.
 14/20

-Finish (10%): the heat is long.
-There's a great flavor at the start but the heat lingers a hair too long on the first sip.
+Finish (10%): The heat is long.
+There's a great flavor at the start, but the heat lingers too long on the first sip.
 6/10

-Overall Impression and Harmony (30%): Not something I'll be waiting for and savoring as a treat for myself.
+Overall Impression and Harmony (30%): Not something I'll be waiting for and savoring as a treat.
 That said, it does serve a function.
-It's a mixer and certain notes can hold up in a highball or boulevardier / black Manhattan.
-I don't imagine any awards coming through for it, but it has a home as a mid-tier spirit at the right price.
+It's a mixer, and certain notes can hold up in a highball or boulevardier / black Manhattan.
+I don't imagine any awards coming for it, but it has a home as a mid-tier spirit at the right price.
 19/30

 Retry on Ice (25%): This does ease the painful heat of the first impression.
 As ice always does.
-Oddly, the burning finish lingers longer. something about polyphenols I'm sure. still an excellent mixer, but it lacks any nuance that I look for in a sipping whiskey or even a highball with soda.
+Oddly, the burning finish lingers longer.
+Something about polyphenols, I'm sure.
+It's still an excellent mixer, but it lacks any nuance that I look for in a sipping whiskey or even a highball with soda.
 16/25

 Total Ranking: 66% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill